Before you get started...

 Answering the question “what do you want to be when you grow up?” takes a little more thought now than it did when you were a kid.
 It is important to research your career options and figure out what you want to be.

 Upgrading courses are used only for admission to post-secondary institutions and do not count towards completing a high school diploma or GED.
 Check with an academic advisor to determine if your career path requires a high school diploma.

 Make “cents” of your money.

 Courses in the upgrading program are not post-secondary courses and therefore you are not eligible for student loans.
-You may be eligible for Alberta Works or other funding or you may need to consider the possibility of private funding through your financial institution.
+You may be eligible for Foundational Learning Assistance or other funding through your financial institution.